nukomeet/nukomeet.com/content/blog/2014-10_AWS_buckets_migration.md

   }
   ```
 1. Synchronise buckets via AWS CLI
   Make sure you have AWS CLI installed and set up with source bucket user credentials.
-Than you're ready to use `sync`.
+Then you're ready to use `sync`.
-  > A sync command makes it easy to synchronise the contents of a local folder with a copy in an S3 bucket.
+  > A sync command makes it easy to synchronise the contents of a local folder with a copy in a S3 bucket.

   In our case we'll synchronise two S3 buckets on different accounts.